 I made my kids’ treats extra special by getting personalized heart cookies!
 You can order them at a local bakery or make your own, as I did.
 It doesn’t cost much, and it’s more thoughtful than bagged candies.
 But if you’re short on time, we understand.
 These Mother’s Cookies Hugs & Kisses are a kid favorite.
 These Valentine-shaped pretzels are a great choice if you’re looking for something with less sugar!

 Finally, I like to have something practical in the baskets too.
 Think about something they need anyways, and see if you can make it work for a Valentine.

 For instance, I got my son a red Disney Cars toothbrush and this black beanie.
 For the baby, she’s getting a heart-shaped plate and new socks.
 I just found these items in a Valentine color, and it’s killing two birds with one stone!

 - The most adorable bows for the little girls in your life!

-- These double pom beanies come in perfect Valentine colors.
+- These bandana bibs come in perfect Valentine’s prints.

 - The sleep sacks I use with my daughter come in a pink heart print.

-- This 5 baby/toddler knee socks set is super adorable and perfect for V-day and after!
+- This Beadless Pacifier Clip is super adorable and perfect for V-day and after!

-- Red and black waterproof gloves for kids and these gloves for your babies!
+- Pink and white winter mittens and these gloves for your babies!

-- This heart water bottle thermos with a straw lid is a great item for your basket.
+- These heart-shaped sunglasses are a great item for your basket.

-- And if you want to add something for them to wear for the day, we love this sweet Valentine’s sweatshirt and this romper with a headband.
+- And if you want to add something for them to wear for the day, we love this sweet Valentine’s shirt and this heart sweater set.
 Too cute!

-I hope you are inspired to make your own DIY Valentine basket with as many or as few of these items as you would like.
+I hope you are inspired to make your DIY Valentine’s basket with as many or as few of these items as you would like.
 Knowing my children will remember these special moments as they grow up sure makes it worthwhile for me.